Rede Tupi: 1960s

-Tupi had its own mark in news: Rede Tupi de Noticias (Tupi News Network) became one of its successful broadcasts.
+Tupi had its own mark in news: Rede Tupi de Noticias (Tupi News Network) became one of its successful programmes.
 The newscast was unique because it was broadcast three times each night.
 Ana Maria Braga was the main presenter.
 It had three sections: sports, local news and national/world news.

-In 1964, it became Brazil's second television network to experiment with television programmes broadcasting in color following Rede Excelsior in 1962.
+In 1963, it became Brazil's second television network to experiment with television programmes broadcasting in color following Rede Excelsior in 1962.
+To this end, the São Paulo station promoted "The Biggest Night of the Year" on May 1, 1963.
+The first experiment consisted of the broadcast of the documentary Venceu o Brasil in NTSC format.
+Days later on May 9, these experiments became official.
+Preceding this experiment was a series of paintings by Scottish artist Norman McLaren, followed by Tupi's experimental color programs.
+The station started testing color broadcasts with a color test pattern between 11am and 12pm on May 13, followed by color programming for approximately one hour from 5pm, with Walter Lantz cartoons.
 After its founder's death in 1968, the network, due to a crisis with its owners, transitioned itself becoming the first national television network in 1970, composed of its two main stations, Channels 4 and 6, its 7 other stations and 17 affiliate stations nationwide.